Can images help recognize entities? A study of the role of images for Multimodal NER: Methodology

 \section{Methodology}

 In this work, we study how to represent images and how to fuse different modalities in MNER.
-We explore three different ways to represent images: i) global image features to represent the whole image, ii) regional image features to represent objects in the image, and iii) image captions to represent the semantics of the image.
-We adapt a unimodal transformer BERT \citep{devlin2018bert} and a multimodal transformer VisualBERT \citep{li2019visualbert} as base models.
-To fuse textual information with visual information, we investigate four multimodal fusion modules: i) concatenation module, ii) visual attention module, iii) co-attention module, and iv) transformer attention module.
+We explore three different ways to represent images in different levels of semantic density.
+Then we adapt a unimodal transformer BERT \citep{devlin2018bert} and a multimodal transformer VisualBERT \citep{li2019visualbert} as base models.
+To fuse textual information with visual information, we investigate four different approaches for multimodal fusion.